kojix2/chatgpt-cli/README.md

 ## Uninstallation

-chatgpt-cli uses the following 3 files and directories This is all there is to it.
+ChatGPT CLI uses the following 3 files and directories.
+This is all there is to it.

 ```sh
 rm /usr/local/bin/chatgpt   # Remove the executable